dldl/webservice/README.md

 dLdLWebService
 ==============

-**This library is still under heavy development.**
+This PHP library allows you to follow a normalized way to connect to your web services, with support for logs and cache following

-This PHP library allows you to follow a normalized way to connect to your WebServices, with logs and cache following PSR-3 and PSR-6.
+PSR-3 and PSR-6.

 [![Build Status](https://travis-ci.org/dldl/webservice.svg?branch=master)](https://travis-ci.org/dldl/webservice)